Evgenus/js-server-text-width/README.md

 - no dependencies
 - works in node and in browser same way
 - supports unicode characters (not only latin or ASCII)
-- supports many fonts (your own fonts as well)
+- supports multiple fonts (your own fonts as well)
-- supports many font sizes
+- supports multiple font sizes
 - supports font weight
 - typescript definitions included
 - minimizes size of table data